 - vi.
 The value of any specified security or sweat equity shares allotted or transferred, directly or indirectly, by the employer, or former employer, free of cost or at concessional rate to the assessee. - vii.
 The amount or the aggregate of amounts of any contribution made to the account of the assessee by the employer: - (a) in a Recognised Provident Fund (RPF); - (b) in the scheme referred to in sec.
-80CCD(1) [i.e., NPS]; and - (c) in an approved superannuation fund, - to the extent it exceeds ₹ 7,50,000 in a previous year.
+80CCD(1) [i.e., NPS]; and - (c) in an approved superannuation fund, viii.
+The annual accretion (like interest, dividend, etc.) during the previous year to the balance at the credit of the aforesaid fund or scheme to the extent it relates to the contribution referred above.

+- to the extent it exceeds ₹ 7,50,000 in a previous year.